jamesohortle/UnicodeHover/README.md

 The data for this project were taken from the [Unicode Consortium](https://home.unicode.org/)'s [Unicode Data](https://www.unicode.org/Public/UCD/latest/) collection.
 The data follows their licensing (cf.: [terms of use](http://www.unicode.org/terms_of_use.html)).

-The pronunciations for Tangut are from [Tangut database v4.0](http://www.amritas.com/Tangut/tangutdb-4-0.xls) and is the work of Marc Miyake, used here with his permission.
+The pronunciations for Tangut are from [Tangut database v4.0](http://www.amritas.com/Tangut/tangutdb-4-0.xls) and are the work of Marc Miyake, used here with his permission.

 ## About the icon